Yep! That's us. BURP. Which came first? The abbreviation or the name Berkhamsted Ukulele Random Players?

 BURP started out as a once a month get-together to sing and play ukes in The Three Horseshoes, Winkwell, Bourne End, HP1 2RZ.
 We still do that.
 But some of us also play gigs, organise an annual festival, play charity events, whatever.
 But everything is centred on singing with accompaniment on ukuleles.

-Since early 2010 on every third Thursday of the month - without fail (so far!) - we meet up to sing and play.
-From 20.00hrs until 23.00hrs.
+Since early 2010 on every third Thursday of the month - without fail (so far!).
+Well, except for the pandemic lockdowns when even then we carried on via Zoom - we meet up to sing and play.
+From 20.00hrs until 22.15hrs.
 Everybody is welcome, no matter how rudimentary their abilities - nor how expert!
 We've not yet had to turn anybody away because they're too good.
 And we've certainly never turned anybody away for being not good enough.
 It's all about participation and encouragement.

 While we do like to include a few numbers which are a little more challenging - some arrangements use loads of chords - every session has lashings of four, three and even two-chord songs.
 And there's always somebody nearby to help get you started!